This program is for students who are NOT CHEM majors or BCHM majors.

-- Read the course descriptions for beginning chemistry course options here.
-Note that CHEM 1400/1401 is only offered in the Fall term.
+- Read the course descriptions for beginning chemistry course options here

-- Based on the course descriptions and the stated pre-requisites, select the course for which you believe you are best suited.
+- Based on the course descriptions, the stated pre-requisites and your currently declared major, select the course for which you believe you are best suited.
 If you have identified CHEM 1021 at this point, you don’t need to continue with CHEM P3.
-If CHEM 1113 and 1114 seem right for you, proceed to Step 1.
+If CHEM 1113 and 1114 seem right for you proceed to Step 1.

 Step 1: Considering Enrollment in CHEM 1113/1114?

-As with all assessments in this program, the most realistic assessment of your abilities results when you complete each one without outside assistance such as reference texts, internet searches, classmates, friends, etc. Outside help won’t give you a true picture of your abilities and you will run the risk of beginning chemistry at an inappropriate level.
+As with any assessment, the most realistic indication of your abilities result when you complete each assessment without outside assistance such as reference texts, Internet searches, classmates, friends, etc. Outside help won’t give you a true picture of your abilities and you will run the risk of beginning chemistry at an inappropriate level.
 Please be honest with yourself regarding your abilities and background in order to select the appropriate course for your upcoming registration.

-Take the Preliminary Self-Assessment: This 30-question multiple-choice assessment should be completed PRIOR to your academic advising appointment for the current registration period.
-A score of 80% or greater indicates readiness for CHEM 1113 and 1114; less than 80%, suggests that CHEM 1021, or no chemistry at this time, maybe a better option for you.
+Take the Preliminary Self-Assessment : This 30-question multiple-choice assessment should be completed PRIOR to your academic advising appointment for the current registration period.
+A score of 80% or greater indicates readiness for CHEM 1113/1114; less than 80%, suggests that CHEM 1021, or no chemistry at this time, may be a better option for you.
 Record your PSA score so that you can have an honest and realistic conversation with your advisor.
 If, after taking the PSA you believe CHEM 1021 is a better fit for you, you do not need to complete the remaining steps in CHEM P3.

 Step 2: Enrolled in CHEM 1113/1114?